billbrod/spatial-frequency-preferences/README.md

       eccentricity of its population receptive field in the visual field and what is it visual area?), so we could pretty easily extend this to use other sources for that.
-11. Collect tuning curves across subjects and scanning sessions, to compare.
+12. Collect tuning curves across subjects and scanning sessions, to compare.
 This is done using the `tuning_curves_summary` rule.

+ADD STEPS FOR 2d MODEL

 Note that several of these steps (preprocessing and running GLMdenoise) should be run on a cluster and will take way too long or